The Sunday Sauce (7 recipes!)

 3. Vegetable Bolognese with Pappardelle ~ is a “meatless” tomato sauce that offers the same thickness, and meat-like texture, only it is loaded with chopped vegetables, and it is delicious!
 A perfect sauce for vegetarians!

-6. Best Pork Ragu Recipe ~ is a rich, thick pork sauce made with imported tomatoes, lots of onions, and no garlic and it is slowly simmered with Italian sweet sausage links and sliced pork tenderloin.
-And it is Exquisite!
+6. Best Pork Ragu Recipe ~ is a rich, thick pork sauce made with imported tomatoes, lots of onions, and no garlic, and it is slowly simmered with Italian sweet sausage links and sliced pork tenderloin.
+This is an Exquisite Meal!

-7. Sausage Ragu ~ is a thick, meaty ragu made with crumbled Italian sausages, San Marzano tomatoes, onions, garlic, olive oil and fresh basil.
-Served with pappardelle semolina pasta, makes this dish exquisite!
+8. Sausage Ragu ~ is a thick, meaty ragu made with crumbled Italian sausages, San Marzano tomatoes, onions, garlic, olive oil, and fresh basil.
+Served with pappardelle semolina pasta, this dish is fabulous!

 Questions & Answers…